Grieving family welcomes support

 “He’s gotten over 100-something cards and is still getting them,” Willie Hopkins said.

-Much came from people the family doesn’t know how to contact, so Willie Hopkins — who lives in Myrtle Beach but grew up in Thomasville — reached out to The High Point Enterprise on Monday to extend his family’s heartfelt thanks to the community at large.
+Much came from people the family doesn’t know how to contact, so Willie Hopkins – who lives in Myrtle Beach but grew up in Thomasville – wants to extend his family’s heartfelt thanks to the community at large.

 In the immediate aftermath of the fire, James Hopkins was left without a place to live and lost all of his possessions, including his clothes.